-**PLEASE NOTE** - Effective November 5, 2014 MUNFLA will be closed for reorganization/renovation and will tentatively re-open in April 2015.
+**PLEASE NOTE** - Effective November 5, 2014 MUNFLA will be closed for reorganization/renovation and will tentatively re-open in mid-to-late May 2015.
 During the closure, the Archive will not be able to assist any researchers or process any requests.
 We apologize for any inconvenience this may cause.

 The Memorial University of Newfoundland Folklore and Language Archive is a joint creation of the departments of Folklore and English.